 — A STA shall not transmit an A-MSDU to a STA from which it has not received a frame containing an HT Capabilities element.

+A S1G STA shall use the Dynamic A-MSDU subframe format (see 8.7.4 Dynamic A-MSDU format).
+The DA Present and SA Present subfields in the Subframe Control field of each Dynamic A-MSDU subframe shall be set to 1 unless a LOTS operation is activated as described in 9.33a (LOTS operation).

 Support for the reception of an A-MSDU, where the A-MSDU is carried in a QoS data MPDU with Ack Policy equal to Normal Ack and the A-MSDU is not aggregated within an A-MPDU, is mandatory for an HT STA.